axelvaldez/radical-companies/_posts/2024/2024-09-25-radical-how-it-evolved.markdown

  <p>I think the problem was money, in particular the equal distribution of money.</p>
  <p>If we had distributed carrots or potatoes it may not be a problem.
 Just eat them or give them away to friends and family.
 Money, on the other hand, is a universal mean of exchange.
 You can buy, for example, headphones with it.
 And that made it different.</p>
  <p>So for Radical we came up with RADs, without the baggage of money.
 You do something, other people recognize it as a contribution, and it results in RADs.</p>
- <p>Later we realized that &ldquo;recognized contribution&rdquo; was the key.
-If you have 10% of the RADs, you get 10% of the dividends.
-If you 200 RADs and I have 100, you get twice the dividends as I do.</p>
+ <p>Later we realized that <em>recognized contribution</em>&rdquo; was the key.
+If you have 10% of the RADs, you get 10% of the dividends or if you 200 RADs and I have 100, you get twice the benefits as I do.</p>
  <p>If you do not get what you think you deserve, you have to talk to other co-owners to learn why.</p>

 <h1>RADs!</h1>